lourenci/go-to-spec/README.md

 This extension allows you to switch between your code and its test file like Intellij IDEs.

+This extension is agnostic to the language that you are coding.
+I have been using with `.rb` and `.js` code with no problems.

 ## Features

 * You can switch from code to spec file.